How to have more self-motivation.

 Self-motivation is a super important part of being productive.
-You need to motivate yourself to be more productive.
+At least it makes is much easier to be productive.
 And being productive is super important for many of us for multiple reasons.
 Productivity is something many struggle with.
 Higher productivity is definitly something many of us want.

 Self-motivation skills are considered part of peoples EQ.
-But these skills can still be learned and improved on.
+(Emotional intelligents).
+But these skills can defenitly still be learned and improved on.

 If you are reading this and you have never heard this one before I don’t know where you have been;